CLAT Exam Pattern 2026 - Paper Format, Weightage, Marks Distribution, Section-wise Marks

 You may also read:

-CLAT UG Exam Pattern Subject Wise Details
+CLAT UG Exam Pattern: Subject Wise Details

 Candidates can check the CLAT paper pattern for each section below:

-CLAT English Language: This English section of CLAT 2025 comprises 22 to 26 questions and it is given a weight of 20% in the exam.
+CLAT English Language: This English section of CLAT 2026 comprises 22 to 26 questions and it is given a weight of 20% in the exam.
 The CLAT English Language section will comprise passages of around 450 words derived from historically significant non-fiction and fiction writing.
 The difficulty level of this section is as per class 12.
 According to students who appeared for the previous sessions of the exam, this section of CLAT is usually easy but tricky.

-CLAT Current Affairs including General Knowledge: The GK and current affairs section of the exam contains total 28 to 32 questions and it is given 25% weightage in the entrance test.
+CLAT Current Affairs including General Knowledge: The GK and current affairs section of the exam contains a total of 28 to 32 questions and it is given 25% weightage in the entrance test.
 The CLAT Current Affairs including General Knowledge section also comprises passage-based questions on current affairs.
 The questions are asked about topics like static general knowledge, national and international news, and other related topics.
 According to past year candidates, this section is the easiest section of the CLAT exam.

 CLAT Quantitative Techniques: The maths section carries the minimum weight in the CLAT exam.
-There are a total 10-14 questions in CLAT Quantitative Techniques section of CLAT.
+There are a total of 10-14 questions in CLAT Quantitative Techniques section of CLAT.
 The questions in this section are based on elementary mathematics from topics like ratio and proportions, basic algebra, mensuration, and statistical estimation.

 CLAT Logical Reasoning: This section has a total of 22 to 26 questions and carries 20% weightage in the exam.
 The CLAT Logical Reasoning section will also comprise 450-word passages followed by multiple-choice questions based on the passage.
 Questions in this section are of easy to moderate difficulty level.

-CLAT 2025 Preparation Tips
+CLAT 2026 Preparation Tips

 Here are some preparation tips to ace the CLAT exam:

 • Revise regularly: Revision is the key when it comes to acing any exam.
-During their CLAT preparation candidates must make sure they frequently revisit the topics that they have learnt during the course of preparation.
+During their CLAT preparation, candidates must make sure they frequently revisit the topics that they have learnt during the course of preparation.

-CLAT 2025 Books
+CLAT 2026 Books

-List of Books and Resources for CLAT 2025
+List of Books and Resources for CLAT 2026

 Subject